The story of the biggest German pop band

 Alles Gute - the best of

-The compilation album "Alles Gute" would be the only CD release from Rosenstolz in 1998.
+The compilation album "Alles Gute" was released on April 27th, 1998.
 It was probably one of the most important moments in the group's history - a kind of break-through.
 Nobody knows how many people discovered the group first in 1998 due to this release but it is definitely right that Rosenstolz got many new fans and among them raffem.com.
 The group became known in the Swedish gay community in Stockholm - many Swedes go to see the Rosenstolz concerts in Germany regularly.

 "Alles Gute" contained totally 19 songs - the best of 1992-98.
 Among them there were three brand new compositions - the single hit "Herzenschöner", "Süsser Vogel" and one of the best song ever written and performed by the group: "Lass sie reden".
 The song "Nur einmal noch" appeared in a new 1998 mix.
 The album was released on April 17th, 1998 and it became Rosenstolz' first real commercial success as it reached #10 on the German album chart.